 The first step in utilizing a ketogenic diet is to calculate your ideal ketogenic ratio, that is, your ideal ratio of total fat (in grams) to total carbs plus protein (in grams) that keeps you in nutritional ketosis.
 For Keto 101, there are two main things that require management with ketogenic eating, macronutrient ratios and thresholds.
 To put it more simply, in what combination do you need to eat fat, carbs, and protein, and what are your individual limits of each?

 To get started, if you can figure out your ratio you will then pretty easily be able to figure out your thresholds.
 As far as your ratio goes, here are some very over-simplified guidelines.
 Different people have different ratios (for weight loss), but generally-speaking, here are some generic example scenarios:

-- Older Folks, or People with Difficult Metabolic Issues: 4:1 (this is typically the epilepsy or other medical-needs diet)
+- People with Difficult Metabolic Issues: 4:1 (this is typically the epilepsy or other medical-needs diet, this is VERY hard)

-What I believe will work for most people is a 3:1 ratio.
-You may be able to get away with a 2:1 ratio, or you may require a 4:1 ratio (especially if you are doing ketogenic for medical reasons).
+What I believe will work for most people is a 2:1 ratio.
+You may be able to get away with a 1:1 ratio, or you may require a 3:1 (or even 4:1) ratio (especially if you are doing ketogenic for medical reasons).

 OK, What Do Those Ratios Mean?

 To calculate ratios you take total fat relative to the total carbs plus total protein for every meal.
 Also, ratios are calculated by weight, not by calories.
 That is, weight (typcially in grams) of fat as compared to weight for protein + carbs.

 With reagrd to carbs, notice I did not say net carbs.
 There are almost as many schools of thought about strictness of ratios as they are people airing them.
 My opinion is that every gram counts, no matter what it is.
 Fiber, artificial sweeteners, I count all of it.
 There is lots of argument about this but this is what works for me so it’s my $.02.